edwanvi/3494_2016_repo/IPs.md

-#Questioning thee purpose of this document will result in sudden and painful death.
+#Questioning the purpose of this document will result in sudden and painful death.

 **DSWin10**: